 Engaging Art History Presentations

 Jill Sanford is creator and primary presenter of Art For Your Mind LLC programs.
-She has a Bachelor of Arts cum laude in Art History from the University of Massachusetts at Amherst, as well as three decades of independent study of many different kinds of art.
+She has a Bachelor of Arts cum laude in Art History from the University of Massachusetts at Amherst, and decades of independent study of art.
 After an early background in arts administration and graphic design, she now has over 25 years of experience presenting art enrichment to a wide range of audiences.
-Jill has a passion for making art history and art appreciation enjoyable and accessible to people of all ages and backgrounds. .
+Jill has a passion for making art history and art appreciation enjoyable and accessible to people of all ages and backgrounds.
 She will be happy to speak with you about introducing the Art For Your Mind experience to your group, school, or business.

-Listed below are upcoming programs that are available to the public.
+Listed below are upcoming programs available to the public.

 It is advisable to call each location in advance to inquire about availability.